alchemy-fr/PHPSwftools/README.md

 SWFTools are GPL licensed and are described as "a collection of utilities for working with Adobe Flash files"

+##Dependencies :

+In order to use PHP SwfTools, you need to install SWFTools.
+Depending of your configuration, please follow the instructions at http://wiki.swftools.org/wiki/Installation.

 ##Main API usage :